Pine A64 with just a hint of Orange aftertaste!

 Raspberry Pi cock-blocking!

 I’m sorry for bringing this up but I’m noticing a trend out in internet land.
 When this kick-starter for Pine was first introduced there was a lot of interest in this unit as Raspberry Pi (very understandably) stated that they were not going to change their hardware as it could segment and fracture their community.
 That Raspberry Pi wanted to make sure that regardless of what version Pi that you had that all of the educational tutorials they have been working hard to design for schools would work.
-Very much like the C.H.I.P. where the Raspberry Pi people of the blue came out with Pi-Zero , a $5 computer to stick it in the face of the C.H.I.P.s $7 computer.
+Very much like the C.H.I.P. where the Raspberry Pi people of the blue came out with Pi-Zero, a $5 computer to stick it in the face of the C.H.I.P.s $7 computer.
 Raspberry Pi did it again towards the Pine A64 by introducing the Raspberry Pi 3 with a 64-bit Arm processor.
 Although truth be told at the date of this blog posting there currently isn’t a 64-bit arm processor compiled Linux out there.
-That sure as hell didn’t stop the Raspberry Pi and the Pine from proudly displaying it all over the place with the assumption that people will eventually catch up and make a OS capable of supporting it.
-This is to incite people to do comparisons between the Raspberry Pi gen 3 and the Pine which frankly is an unfair fight.
-You have a board that has years upon years of community support backing it versus a company just barely coming out of the gates from their kick-starter of course the Pine is going to loose any review like that.
+That sure as hell didn’t stop the Raspberry Pi and the Pine from proudly displaying it all over the place with the assumption that people will eventually catch up and make an OS capable of supporting it.
+This is to invite people to do comparisons between the Raspberry Pi gen 3 and the Pine which frankly is an unfair fight.
+You have a board that has years upon years of community support backing it versus a company just barely coming out of the gates from their kick-starter, of course, the Pine is going to lose any review like that.
 I know this is simply how “business” works even though Raspberry Pi takes the altruistic approach of saying they are doing it for “education”.
 But it’s still a dick move.

 Since I just made several penis references in my last paragraph lets keep it going and talk about the size differences between the two!
-Yes, the Pine 64 has a larger footprint then the Raspberry Pi 3 by almost two inches.
+Yes, the Pine 64 has a larger footprint than the Raspberry Pi 3 by almost two inches.
 But the real question should be: